 Alternatively, for a much cheaper option, you could take a bus to Colombo and then the train to Kandy.

 KANDY (2 Nights / 2 Days)

-First thing in the morning, hire a driver (usually through your home stay) and head towards Kandy.
-We recommend leaving as early at 6 am to beat some of the traffic.
+First thing in the morning, hire a driver (usually through your homestay) and head towards Kandy.
+We recommend leaving as early as 6 am to beat some of the traffic.
 Kandy is a bustling city with a man-made lake as the centre of the city.
 It is best seen if you hire a tuk-tuk for the day and see the sights including the most famous Temple of the Tooth.